AccountantsAcademy/assessment-robin/README.md

 3. React Components:

-   - Update the `<Article />` component to display a button to like a post.
+   - Update the `<Post />` component to display a button to like a post.
-   - Update the `<Article />` component to display the number of likes a post has.
+   - Update the `<Post />` component to display the number of likes a post has.
-   - Update the `<Article />` component to display an input to add a comment to a post.
+   - Update the `<Post />` component to display an input to add a comment to a post.
-   - Update the `<Article />` component to display the comments of a post.
+   - Update the `<Post />` component to display the comments of a post.
-   - Update the `<Article />` component to display a button to like a comment.
+   - Update the `<Post />` component to display a button to like a comment.
-   - Update the `<Article />` component to display the number of likes each comment has.
+   - Update the `<Post />` component to display the number of likes each comment has.
    - Ensure components are optimized for performance (use React hooks and memoization where appropriate).

 **Evaluation Criteria**: